microsoft/Quantum/Chemistry/README.md

 ## Python Samples ##

-These samples show how to use Q# chemistry library from Python to load Broombridge schema files and run simulation to obtain estimates of its energy levels.
+These samples show how to use Q# chemistry library from Python to load Broombridge schema files and run a simulation to obtain estimates of its energy levels.

 - **[PythonIntegration](PythonIntegration/)**:
   Basic sample on how to integrate Q# with Python.